wdv4758h/pypy-extradoc/talk/uct2014/talk.rst

 What's RPython?
 ---------------

-* implementation language for PyPy (and other projects, topaz, hippyvm, ...)
+* implementation language for PyPy (and other projects: topaz, hippyvm, ...)

 * a subset of Python that can be statically compiled